roushou/polyte/polyte-clob/README.md

 The CLOB API enables trading operations on Polymarket, including order creation, signing, posting, and account management.

+More information about this crate can be found in the [crate documentation](https://docs.rs/polyte-clob/).

 ## Features

 - **EIP-712 Order Signing**: Ethereum-standard order signing for security